opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 Introduced 2.7
 {: .label .label-purple }

-Plugins are integrated automatically into the **Dashboards** application to allow you to manage them within a dashboard.
-A dashboard view of your installed plugins provides for:
+Plugins are integrated automatically into **Observability Dashboards** to allow you to manage them within a dashboard, providing you:

-- **Easy access to installed plugins:** Viewing a list of plugins on a dashboard view displays all the plugins in one place to better configure and manage them.
+- **Instant access to installed plugins:** Viewing a list of plugins from a dashboard displays all the installed plugins in one place.
-- **Improved efficiency:** With a list of plugins readily available on a dashboard view, you can enable, disable, update, or remove them with just a few clicks.
+- **Improved efficiency:** With a list of plugins readily available from a dashboard, you can enable, disable, update, or remove them with just a few clicks.
-- **Better troubleshooting:** Viewing a list of plugins on a dashboard view can help you quickly identify which plugins may be causing a problem.
+- **Better troubleshooting:** Viewing a list of plugins from a dashboard can help you quickly identify which plugins may be causing a problem.
-- **Enhanced security:** With a list of plugins on a dashboard view, you can easily see if any outdated or vulnerable plugins are present and then quickly remove or update them, minimizing or avoiding security risks.
+- **Enhanced security:** With a list of plugins readily available from a dashboard, you can easily see if any outdated or vulnerable plugins are present and then quickly remove or update them, minimizing or avoiding security risks.
-- **Improved website performance:** Viewing a list of plugins on a dashboard view can help you identify any plugins that may be slowing down your website or causing performance issues.
+- **Improved website performance:** Viewing a list of plugins from a dashboard can help you identify any plugins that may be slowing down your website or causing performance issues.

-## Viewing installed plugins
+## Viewing installed plugins in one list

-To view your installed plugins in Dashboards, follow these steps:
+To view your installed plugins from the Observability Dashboards interface, follow these steps:

-1. From the OpenSearch Dashboards navigation menu, select **Dashboard** <UI needs to correct the naming convention (Dashboard) vs UI (Dashboards) before this release>.
+1. From the OpenSearch Dashboards main menu, select **Observability** > **Dashboard**.
+Alternatively, select **Dashboard**.
 2. View the list of items and select your plugin.
 Plugins are categorized automatically as the data type **Observability Dashboard**.

 ## Installing plugins using Dashboards